Table of Content

 For example, some shoes will focus on being as light as possible, some will concentrate on maximum security, and some try to deliver the best traction possible.

-In truth, all of these features are important, and you’ll understand why in a minute… but trust me, being comfortable with your shoes can go a long way when you’re pushing for that extra inch.
+In truth, all of these features are important, and you’ll understand why in a minute… but trust me, being comfortable with your shoes goes a long way when you’re pushing for that extra inch.

 With that being said, shoes have a limited influence on how much higher you will jump, and here’s why…